If you like Skforecast , help us giving a star on GitHub! ⭐️

 has been trained with an exogenous variable, the value of this variable must be passed to predict()

 .
-The future information about the exogenous variable must be available when making predictions.
+The future information about the exogenous variable must be available at the time of prediction.

 # Predictions